Prince’s Trust working together to improve the community

 As part of a 12-week personal development programme for young people aged 16-25 years, the North Northampton Prince’s Trust Team programme offers an opportunity for young people who are unemployed to improve their self-confidence and gain valuable work experience.

-Hayley Moran, Day Services Manager at the centre was very impressed by the team: “The young people been a pleasure to work with and it is has been a privilege to watch them grown in confidence over their time here.
+Hayley Moran, Day Services Manager at the centre was very impressed by the team: “The young people been a pleasure to work with and it is has been a privilege to have watched them grown in confidence over their time here.
 The pergola looks amazing.”

 The Northamptonshire Country Centre provides workplace activities for adults with learning disabilities.
 The site includes greenhouses and polytunnels for growing vegetables and a farm shop.
 The new pergola at the front of the centre has been built on waste ground that can now be used to display their farm produce.